LisaWang8601/ChatBot-SnowLeopardAdventure/README.md

 THe chatbot is written in es6 and vs6 for twilio and can be tested on the web.
 The important files are indexSnowLeopard.js and GameSnowLeopard.js.

-This was done as an assignment for the course PROG8110 Winter 2019 at ... college.
+This was done as an assignment for a mobile app development course.